 The scheme opened on 26 October 2000, and in the past 21 years has prevented more than 62,000 litres of leftover paint from going to waste.
-The majority of their paint comes from the Raynesway Recycling Centre where they collect paint which has been dropped off by local residents.
+The majority of their paint comes from the Raynesway Recycling Centre where they collect paint that has been dropped off by local residents.
 The scheme also accepts paint locally from traders, retailers and paint manufacturers to prevent it from going to waste.

 Since opening, the scheme has brightened the lives of over 200,000 people in Derby through individual and group sales.
 To celebrate, Community RePaint Derby are offering free registration to the Community RePaint Scheme throughout October.